orsonteodoro/oiledmachine-overlay/README.md

 *sys-process/psdoom-ng - Process killer based on Chocolate Doom 2.2.1 with man file and simple wrapper.

 *net-analyzer/wireshark - integrated MTP (Media Transfer Protocol) packet filter into ebuild.
 It also warns of MTPz authentication handshake points in the Expert info.
-You may need to modify the interface number, vendor ID, device ID for your USB to match your particular device.
+You may need to modify in the source code level the interface number, vendor ID, device ID for your USB to match your particular device since I didn't write the GUI interface for that yet.

 TODO (NOT COMMITED):